-Abstract Guidelines [download]
+Abstract Guidelines and Preparation

 - Abstracts should be concise, focusing on why the study was done and on primary conclusions and may not exceed 400 words.
 No tables, figures, maps or literature cited should be included in the abstract.

 - Abstracts must be prepared in Microsoft Word.

 - Please use 12 point, Times New Roman font with one inch page margins.
 Bold the title, and bold and italicize authors’ names.
 Emails must be included with your address.

 - The Science Program Committee strongly recommends that authors download the Example Abstracts and simply replace text in the example to ensure conformation to abstract guidelines.

 - The first word in the first line of the abstract page (in bold font and capitol letters) should indicate your first choice regarding presentation options – TALK or POSTER.

 - When a student is the main author, please include “Student as Primary Author” after presentation type and an asterisk after the student name in the author byline.

 - Abstracts must be received before or (deadline will be posted soon); those failing to conform to guidelines or received after the deadline will not be considered.

 - Please name electronic files using the following conventions: 1) first author’s first initial and last name, followed by underscore “_”, followed by the type of submission (“talk” or “poster”).
 For example bdugger_talk.doc); if the same first author is submitting more than one abstract in either category, then differentiate among the separate submissions using numbers immediately following the author name (e.g., jblack1_poster.doc, jblack2_poster.doc, etc) and saved as a *.doc file compatible with Office 2007.